jamesheald/COIN/README.md

 ### Storing variables

-Add the names of the variables you want to store to the store property as strings.
-For example, to store the Kalman gains and responsibilities
+To store variables inferred by the COIN model, add the names of the variables you want to store to the store property as strings.
+For example, to store the Kalman gains and responsibilities:
 ```
 obj.store = {'k','cPost'};
 ```